Dhanudhanaraj/Web-Based-Diabetes-Prediction-System-Using-Machine-Learning/README.md

 ## Methodology

 1.Data Preprocessing:

-    - Cleaning data by removing duplicates and handling missing values.
+    -Cleaning data by removing duplicates and handling missing values.
-    - Selecting key features, including age, BMI, blood pressure, and cholesterol, as predictors.
+    -Selecting key features, including age, BMI, blood pressure, and cholesterol, as predictors.

 2.Model Training:

-    - Multiple algorithms were trained, including Decision Tree, Random Forest, and Gradient Boosting, to determine the most effective model.
+    -Multiple algorithms were trained, including Decision Tree, Random Forest, and Gradient Boosting, to determine the most effective model.
-    - The Decision Tree model achieved the highest accuracy, making it ideal for deployment in this application.
+    -The Decision Tree model achieved the highest accuracy, making it ideal for deployment in this application.

 3.Model Evaluation: